 1. Know your data

 The first step to solving any problem is knowing what you’re dealing with.
 Before you can protect anything, you need to know who’s storing what and where.
 Is everyone in the business using the same accounts?
 To make sure this is done right, IT teams often need to play detective or go on a journey of discovery across the business.
-To find these threads, it is often necessary to look through finances and collect invoices for cloud costs across the organization.
+To find these threads, it is often necessary to look through finances and collect invoices for cloud costs across the organisation.

 When brought together, the amount of data kept by most enterprises, whether it was migrated over from on-premises or originally stored in the cloud, is vast.
 Humans are natural hoarders and the digital world is no exception.
 While the ‘virtual garage’ of the cloud can store endless boxes of data, locating everything is only half the battle.

 In order to know what data is mission-critical and sensitive, you’ll need to classify it.
-Automated data classification engines can help you sort through and organize – so you’re not blindly trying to protect everything to the nth degree.
+Automated data classification engines can help you sort through and organise – so you’re not blindly trying to protect everything to the nth degree.
 Once you know exactly what you have stored on the cloud (and where) only then can you start looking at how this data is secured.

 Similarly, because the cloud is a completely different environment to secure, things are often missed – there are lots of new service types that don’t always exist on-premises and many of these need to be protected and recovered in the case of attacks or outages.
 Examples of these include code in cloud storage, applications that leverage other cloud services and APIs provided in the cloud.